-- (2) The Class B Exchangeable Units have economic rights equivalent to those of Common Shares and, subject to certain conditions, are exchangeable on a one-for-one basis for Common Shares.
-See "Description of the Corporation Class B Exchangeable Units and Exchange Agreement". - (3) The holders of Class A limited partnership units and Class B Exchangeable Units, as the limited partners of LTC Holding LP, collectively have a 99.999% interest in any distributions of the limited partnership.
+- CPOT Holdings Corp. owns a 31.3% interest in one of the two classes of preferred shares of CHEL.
+See "Narrative Description of the Business Power Infrastructure Biomass Power Facilities Chapais Facility". - The Class B Exchangeable Units have economic rights equivalent to those of Common Shares and, subject to certain conditions, are exchangeable on a one-for-one basis for Common Shares.
+See "Capital Structure of the Corporation Class B Exchangeable Units and Exchange Agreement". - The holders of Class A limited partnership units and Class B Exchangeable Units, as the limited partners of LTC Holding LP, collectively have a 99.999% interest in any distributions of the limited partnership.
 Out of that interest, the Class B Exchangeable Units are entitled to distributions from LTC Holding LP equal to the distributions paid by the Corporation on Common Shares.
-See "Dividends Distributions".
+See "Dividends Payment of Dividends".
 The holders of Class A limited partnership units are entitled to receive any remaining limited partner distributions.